-< First Penitentiary Photo Collection >
+< First Penitentiary Photos >

 The Pennsylvania Department of Corrections defines it as the first true penitentiary.
 The Philadelphia Visitor Center Corporation describes it as the world's first true penitentiary.
 University Of Pennsylvania recognizes it as the world’s first true penitentiary.
-And The World Record Academy declares it as the world's first true penitentiary.
+The World Record Academy declares it as the world's first true penitentiary.

 During its operation, Eastern State Penitentiary housed some notable inmates, including Al Capone and Willie Sutton.
 Capone served time there in 1929-1930 for carrying a concealed weapon, while Sutton was a prolific bank robber who escaped from Eastern State twice.